mouldybread/VodafoneUKVOIPConfig/README.md

 ## The SIP Proxy Server

 When you request your details from Vodafone they should give you the address of your SIP (proxy) server.
-The first agent I spoke to did not do this, and I spent some time trying other servers published on line.
+The first agent I spoke to did not do this, and I spent some time trying other servers published online.
 This did not work.
 So it seems that you MUST use the proxy server address provided to you by Vodafone.

 ## Localisation
-Grandstream devices often come configured for the american market and may require localisation for use the in the UK.
+Grandstream devices often come configured for the American market and may require localisation for use in the UK.
 The details are as follows, copied from the great post [here](https://forum.vodafone.co.uk/t5/Landline/Landline-phone-with-own-router-on-FTTP/m-p/2740553/highlight/true#M3287)

 As an example, on the Grandstream HT812 configure with the following: